 So, what constitutes the best business laptop?
 It needs to be thin and light enough to be easily portable.
 It needs to be sleek and professional-looking.
-The screen should be large enough to display documents on, and the keyboard should be comfortable enough to use for a whole work day.
+The screen should be large enough to display documents on.
+And the keyboard should be comfortable enough to use for a whole work day.

-It packs the latest 11th gen Intel Core CPU and Intel Iris Xe graphics, has some great built-in security features and can be fitted with up to 32GB of RAM.
+It packs a speedy Intel i7 CPU and Intel Iris Xe graphics, has some great built-in security features and can be fitted with up to 32GB of RAM.
 The build quality and after sale support means this is a laptop you can confidently use for work day in day out as well.

 However, for creatives, you may want to bear in mind that it only comes with integrated graphics.
 This means for graphic intensive tasks like 3D rendering and animation, or CAD use, this may not be for you.

+Short on cash?
 The Acer Swift 3 is a fantastic business laptop for people who want to keep costs down.
-It's one of the most affordable Windows 10 laptops out there, but it doesn't skimp on performance.
+It's one of the most affordable Windows laptops out there, but it doesn't skimp on performance.
 In fact, it can go toe-to-toe with more expensive laptops, even though some of its hardware is showing its age a bit (it was first released in 2020).

-Best of all, the MacBook Pro 13-inch (M2, 2020) is by far the best business laptop Apple has made, so if you have your heart set on using a MacBook for work, this is the one to get.
+The MacBook Pro 13-inch (M2, 2020) is by far the best business laptop Apple has made, so if you have your heart set on using a MacBook for work, this is the one to get.
 It's super-powerful, thanks to its Apple-designed M2 chip, and has the longest battery life ever seen in a MacBook.
 This thing is seriously impressive when it comes to battery, and means you can work on it all day without needing to plug it in.

 The Gigabyte Aero 17 (2021) is one of the most powerful business laptops you'll find at the moment, combining a 10th generation Intel Core i9 processor with 8-cores, along with the Nvidia RTX 3080; one of the best graphics cards around right now.
 This makes it a brilliant business laptop for people working in a creative industry that needs to handle lots of graphically intensive workloads.

 Perhaps its biggest selling point is the stunning 4K HDR screen, with 100% Adobe RGB coverage, and which is Pantone-certified as well.
 This ensures your creative work is going to look its very best, and keeps the colours as accurate as possible.

-It also packs loads of ports, so you should be able to plug in your memory cards and any peripherals without having to worry about using adaptors.
+It also packs loads of ports, so you can plug in your memory cards and peripherals without needing adaptors.
 It may be overkill for many people, but if you want cutting edge performance, this is the laptop to get.
 For more details, see our Gigabyte Aero 17 review.

 The Asus ZenBook 13 is a business laptop that can easily go head-to-head with any Apple MacBook when it comes to pure design and power.
-Unlike Apple's laptops, you can choose between an AMD Ryzen 5000 series processor, or Intel 11th gen CPU, and these are some of the best processors you'll find in laptops in 2021
+You can choose between an AMD Ryzen 5000 series processor, or Intel 11th gen CPU, and both of these offer excellent performance.